 Step 8: Pay Tuition for Your First Semester

 All students must pay their financial bills on time to avoid additional charges and/or holds on your course registration, etc. Please visit the Student Accounts website for additional information.
 You can also contact them directly via email (email@example.com) if you need assistance.

-Step 9: Submit a copy of your status documents
+Step 9: Submit your SEVIS Check-In documents in the ISSS Portal

 Congratulations again on your admission to Vanderbilt!
 We look forward to meeting you!